wallacebrf/Synology-to-TrueNAS/README.md

 My final configuration and needed files are <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/nginx%20%2B%20PHP%20%2B%20MariaDB%20Stack">found here</a>.

 Download all of the files and folders and place them in the data set `/mnt/volume1/hosting`.
-If using anyb other directory, update the `docker-compose.yaml` file accordingly.
+If using any other directory, update the `docker-compose.yaml` file accordingly.

-to get the HTTPS working, your SSL cert "full chain" cert file and the private key file need to be placed in the `/mnt/volume1/hosting/nginx` dirctory.
-The "full chain" cert will be one file that contains your personal domain cert and your intermetiate cert all in one file.
+to get the HTTPS working, your SSL cert "full chain" cert file and the private key file need to be placed in the `/mnt/volume1/hosting/nginx` directory.
+The "full chain" cert will be one file that contains your personal domain cert and your intermediate cert all in one file.

 within TrueNAS go to `apps --> discover apps --> next to the "custom app" click on the three dots --> install via yaml`.
 Give the stack a name, I named it `web` and paste the contents of the docker-compose.yaml file.

 once the stack is up, go to `http://<server-ip>:444/index.php` and you should see details of your PHP installation on the browser after you go through the cert warning page.
-The cert warning page is because we are accessing the site through the IP adress and not our domain name.
+The cert warning page is because we are accessing the site through the IP address and not our domain name.
 I am configuring the port to be port `444` because port `443` is being used by Nginx Reverse Proxy Manager.
-We will be using NRPM to acess the site through our domain name, but we know that the communications between NRPM and our LEMP stack will also be encrypted.
+We will be using NRPM to access the site through our domain name, but we know that the communications between NRPM and our LEMP stack will also be encrypted.

 Now we need to transfer some files from Synology.
-Let's start with SQL databases from synology.
+Let's start with SQL databases from Synology.
 Some of my databases are hundreds of GB in size and to prevent timeout issues when importing .SQL files within PHPMyAdmin, I decided to import the .SQL files through the command line.
 If your files are small, importing through PHPMyAdmin should be fine.

-- export current databases on synology.
-I am not deatiling how to do this as there is no guarantee you have been using PHPMyAdmin on Synology.
+- export current databases on Synology.
+I am not detailing how to do this as there is no guarantee you have been using PHPMyAdmin on Synology.
 - copy files to SMB `\\<trueNAS_IP>\hosting`
 - Log into TrueNAS SSH and change to the hosting directory. `cd /mnt/volmume1/hosting`
 - Copy the files from the hosting directory to where the SQL data is being saved. `cp home_temp.sql /mnt/volume1/hosting/sql/home_temp.sql` where `home_temp.sql`is the backup file exported from synology and `/mnt/volume1/hosting/sql/` is where my `mysql` container is saving data.